cyberhobo/wordpress-geo-mashup/readme.txt

 == Change Log ==

 Features are generally added in one-dot releases, while two-dot releases contain fixes and small updates.

+= 1.8.4 May 18 2015 =

+Move official source from Google Code to Github.

 = 1.8.3 Jan 11 2015 =